pythonarcade/arcade/doc/programming_guide/spritelists.rst

 following general approach before allowing gameplay to begin:

 1. Pass ``lazy=True`` when creating :py:class:`~arcade.SpriteList`
-   instances in your loader threads
+   instances in your loading code
+2. Sync the SpriteList data back to the main thread once loading is finished
-2. Inside the main thread, call :py:meth:`~arcade.SpriteList.initialize` once each SpriteList is ready to allocate corresponding GPU resources
+3. Inside the main thread, call :py:meth:`~arcade.SpriteList.initialize` on each SpriteList once it's ready to allocate GPU resources

+Very advanced users can use :py:mod:`subprocess` to create SpriteLists inside another process and the :py:mod:`pickle` module to help pass data back to the main process.

 Please see the following for additional information:

-* :ref:`Arcade's OpenGL notes <open_gl_notes>` for arcade-specific threading considerations
+* :ref:`Arcade's OpenGL notes <open_gl_notes>` for arcade-specific
+  threading considerations
+* Python's :py:mod:`threading` documentation
-* `Python's general documentation on threading <https://docs.python.org/3/library/threading.html>`_
+* Python's :py:mod:`subprocess` and :py:mod:`pickle` documentation